sljoyner3/DATA-441-Project-1/index.md

 ### Applying Weighted Linear Regression

-Having explained the math and concepts behind locally weighted linear regression, we can now begin to compute models with this approach.
+Having explained the math and concepts behind locally weighted linear regression, we can now begin to develop code to create models using this approach.
 The code below shows how to run these sets of small linear regressions to make the overall model using the weighted approach.

 ```Python
 import numpy as np